 A jump start easily starts your car (or pick up or mini-van) but after a few minutes, it dies.

 Every time you re-charge the battery, the vehicle starts fine, but after the initial trip, it needs to be jump-started.

 Related Test Articles

-Here a small sample of the tutorials you'll find in the index:
+Here's a sample of the articles you'll find in the index: